10 Things to Know Before Moving to El Salvador

 2. The Importance of Learning Spanish

-3. Safety and Security Considerations
+3. Safety Considerations

-4. The Cost of Living is Attractive
+6. The Cost of Living

-10. The Expat Community is Welcoming
+10. The Expat Community

 Expats talk about Moving to El Salvador

 "I live in a gated community.
 There are many in Nejapa and the surrounding cities.
 24k will buy you a 2 bedroom single story house.
 Very little land but it is yours.
 Nejapa is safe and quaint for small towns.
 Everyone is friendly to foreigners.
 Do you homework and make contacts with local Americans or Expats.
-The cost of living is very cheap and dentistry and doctors have many cheap clinics to go to if you need assistance," said one expat living in Nejapa.
+The is very cheap and dentistry and doctors have many cheap clinics to go to if you need assistance," said one expat living in Nejapa.

 About the Author